-Punic\Calendar
+Punic\Calendar class¶

 The calendar class contains a number of methods to localize date object related outputs.

-to return the name of an era, getMonthName
+formatDate to format a date, getEraName to return the name of an era, getMonthName to do the same for months.

-You can also find some helper methods like toDateTime
+You can also find some helper methods like toDateTime to convert a date/time representation to a DateTime object.

 use Punic\Calendar;